FidelOdongoTech/sacco-auth-system/README.md

 ### 1. Fire Up Your Keycloak Server

-This is super easy with Docker!
-Just open your terminal and run this command:
+ open your terminal and run this command:

 ```bash
 # This command will get Keycloak running in the background, ready for action!